marty-mcgee/threed-garden/README.md

 ThreeD Garden on ThreeJS React-Fiber using NextJS and Farmbot Ruby/JS (as a WP Plugin)

 ## Details
-ThreeD Garden is a WordPress Plugin for ThreeJS WebGL 3D rendering, using Vue JS 3 apps.
+ThreeD Garden is an app written in JavaScript<TypeScript> for ThreeJS WebGL 3D rendering, using the React/NextJS framework, along with Vue/NuxtJS 3 integration.
+ThreeD Garden connects to a real-life FarmBot Genesis XL 1.6 robotic gardening system via the FarmBot JS<TS> APIs.
+Let's get growing!!

 "A Real Garden + Homestead Management Solution, using Virtual Interfaces"